The Oklahoma Shared Clinical and Translational Resources

 University of Oklahoma Health Sciences Receives Federal Funding to Improve Health Care Access Across the State

 Across large areas of Oklahoma and the nation, primary care clinics are a lifeline, providing care for people who otherwise would have to travel many miles to see a doctor.
-To increase access to vital health care, the National Institutes of Health announced an ambitious new initiative to integrate NIH-funded clinical trials into routine patient care in medically underserved areas like rural Oklahoma and within Tribal nations.
+To increase access to vital health care, the National Institutes of Health announced an ambitious new initiative to integrate NIH-funded clinical trials into routine patient care in areas like rural Oklahoma and within Tribal nations.

 OU Awarded $17 Million NIH Grant to Improve Cancer Outcomes Among Native Americans